mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 We started scale testing from a fresh branch of juju trunk... what gets deployed to the PPA nightly... this freed us up to experiment with live changes to add instrumentation, profiling information, and randomly mess with code as necessary.
 This also locks in the branch of juju that the scale testing environment uses.
-Also a best practice for running long-term environments in juju.

 As usual, juju will keep track of the state of our infrastructure going forward and we can make changes as necessary via juju commands.
 To bootstrap and spin up the